benbalter/Twitter-Mentions-as-Comments/readme.md

 Yes.
 Because Tweets go through WordPress's built-in comment moderation system, if you navigate to Settings -> Discussions and add "[your Twitter username]@twitter.com" to the blacklist, your Tweets should not appear (or anyone else's you want for that matter).

 ## Changelog ##

+### 1.5.2 ###
+* Significant performance improvements to front end.
+Twitter avatars are now retrieved asynchronously (using TLC-Transients), and will update if the commenter's avatar changes
+* Plugin no longer looks for short URLs (e.g., domain.com/?p=100) to prevent issue where Twitter API would not return results in some instances
+* Fix for hourly cron not properly registering after upgrade or deactivation and preventing hourly checks from firing
+* Fix for manual cron instructions appearing on options page when hourly cron was selected

 ### 1.5.1 ###
 * Added Spanish translation support, special thanks to [Eduardo Larequi](http://www.labitacoradeltigre.com/).